 Some families worry that contributing to a 529 plan or other savings plans may hurt their chances of receiving financial aid.
 In reality, up to 5.64% of parent-owned assets – excluding qualified retirement assets, your primary residence and insurance policies – are considered in financial aid calculation, according to the U.S. Department of Education.

-Your financial advisor can show you different ways to save for education and will explain how different ways of saving may impact financial aid eligibility.
-Don't worry if you have a lot of questions.
-Ask away.
-We'll take as much time as you need to make sure you understand how it all works.
+Your financial advisor can show you different ways to save for education and will explain how different ways of saving may impact your overall financial plan.

 Federal financial aid is need-based and determined by one equation: